SapanJ/IMDB-Simulation-in-Django/README.md

 The objective of this assignment is to build a movie review website similar to IMDB

 How to Use:
 Download project files then Import inside your Django env.
-In eclipse, you can go like this Import->general->filesystem-><select project>
+In eclipse you can go like this, Import->general->filesystem->select project

 What all it has covered:
 1. Django Templates